scalabli/quo/docs/kb.rst

 quo  has to wait for the next key press in order to know which handler to call.

 By passing the `eager` flag to this second binding, we are actually saying that quo shouldn't wait for longer matches when all the keys in this key binding are matched.
 So, if `a` has been pressed, this second binding will be called, even if there's an active `ab` binding.

 .. code:: python

-    @bindings.add('a', 'b')
+    @kb.add('a', 'b')
     def binding_1(event):
         ...

-    @bindings.add('a', eager=True)
+    @kb.add('a', eager=True)
     def binding_2(event):
         ...